AreaLayer/javascript-dlc/docs/run.md

 ### Install via npm

-You need have already installed npm
+You need to have already installed npm

 ```npm
 npm install javascript-dlc